-REVENUE AND EARNINGS.
-We sell the majority of our products in European countries with significant sales in the United States, although we intend to actively pursue additional markets outside of Europe, particularly Asia and North and South America.
+Revenue and Earnings.
+We sell the majority of our products in European countries with significant sales in the United States, although we intend to actively pursue additional markets outside of Europe, particularly South America, Asia/Pacific, Australia and the Middle East.

 Revenues from sales from our Digipass family, specifically the Digipass 300 and 500 tokens, continue to represent the majority of our total revenues.
-In excess of 80% of our sales for 1999 were comprised of security token devices.
-Although we believe it is likely that sales of the Digipass family of tokens, which can be used on various platforms, will continue to account for a majority of our total revenues for the next few years, we also believe that revenues from sales of our other hardware and software data security products, including the additional product offerings made by our IntelliSoft division, will continue to increase in the future.
+During 1998 and 1999, Digipass products accounted for more than 80% of revenues.
+For 2000, in excess of 70% of the Company's sales were comprised of security token devices.
+Although we believe it is likely that sales of the Digipass family of tokens, which can be used on various platforms, will continue to account for a majority of our total revenues for the next few years, we also believe that revenues from sales of our other hardware and software data security products, including the SnareWorks product line, will continue to increase in the future.
+The percentage of revenue from SnareWorks products increased from 9% in 1999 to 20% in 2000.